 WordPress Backup Rules You Must Follow

 If you want to keep your website’s files and ensure your site is stable and stays live, your WordPress site must be backed up.
 That’s it.
 No questions asked.
 It’s not open for negotiation.
-But, it’s easier said than done.
-I spoke before of rules to follow to help keep you on track.
-These rules still apply.
-Here’s a shortened version of that list.
+Here are some important backup rules to always follow:

 - Maintain a backup schedule based on your site update and blogging frequency.